Year 3 Discovery Centre

 Technology, already integrated seamlessly into the primary curriculum, has an ever stronger focus, with students exposed to a wider range of technologies and innovative applications for them.
 Exemplifying this is a recent film festival run by the students, showcasing the learning from their Space Inquiry into space.

 Click here to view the DC News broadcast incorporating a look at the film festival.

 Jewish Life permeates throughout the Discovery Centre with both formal and informal programs taking place on site.
 The focus on using Hebrew at the Discovery Centre is another hallmark of a Scopus education.
-The learning of Hebrew is enhanced by all PE lessons being facilitated in Hebrew.
+The learning of Hebrew is enhanced with some general studies lessons incorporating Hebrew vocabulary.
 Increasing the amount of spoken and heard Ivrit further anchors our students with their heritage and culture, and reinforces Hebrew as a living language.

 The landscaped gardens and playgrounds have informal seating for students, a pizza oven and BBQ.
 The animal enclosure for our pets are looked after by students.
 The outdoor spaces also include an oval with a running track and a complex ropes playground that will challenge all children, alongside casual seating areas and room to explore.